davidwalter0/loadbalancer/README.md

 ```

 Then update  it with  a definition similar  to the  following `kubectl
-apply  -f  service.yaml` to  update  that  service, with  LLB  running
+apply  -f  service.yaml` to  update  that  service, with  LOADBALANCER  running
 outside  the  cluster the  accessible  port  will  be a  *Port*.
 That
 NodePort will be the upstream *sink* add a new external port using the
 kubernetes inserted NodePort value as the destination